ZhichengZhou-1/Website_subscriber/README.md

-#This is a web app written in Python(Flask) that simulates a subscribing system, whenever a new user is added, the server would send an email to me and saves the user's information in a SQL database\n
+This is a web app written in Python(Flask) that simulates a subscribing system, whenever a new user is added, the server would send an email to me and saves the user's information in a SQL database<\br>
 To run this app, run: `python app.py`